History

 Our Volunteers

 Volunteer tutors form the backbone of our organization.
 Approximately 65 people volunteer for PWC each year.
-Some of our volunteers are retired, but most are still involved with careers and families!
-Many of our volunteers have been with us for 5, 10, 15 or even more years and have worked with learner after learner after learner!
+Some of our volunteers are retired, while some are still involved with careers and families!
+Many of our volunteers have been with us for many years and have worked with learner after learner after learner!

 We are committed to increasing the number of learners we can help and are always looking for new, qualified volunteers to either conduct one-on-one tutoring, or to volunteer in our computer lab.